aagoldingay/ci-cw-go/README.md

 # ci-cw-go
 This project is an implementation of two Computational Intelligence algorithms to help solve a generic problem of Market Pricing.

+Particle Swarm Optimisation and Artificial Immune System are implemented.

 NOTE: This is a coursework project.

-PricingProblem was supplied by the University in Java, I have translated this code into Go, testing it alongside the Java version for consistency.
+NOTE: PricingProblem was supplied by the University in Java, I have translated this code into Go, testing it alongside the Java version for consistency.

 ## Set Up
 This project was developed using Go v1.11.2